Asbestos: China

+China has banned the use of highly carcinogenic Amphibole Asbestos since 2002.
+However, Chrysotile Asbestos is still in use.
+To safeguard the occupational health of workers, China has promulgated a standard that establishes occupational exposure limits for asbestos.

 Mexico

 Since 1970, as a result of increased regulation of asbestos in Europe and in the United States, there was a massive transfer of asbestos-processing enterprises to Mexico.
-Asbestos is used in many products – roofing, boilers, pipes, brakes, and wires, produced by over 2,000 Mexican companies, many of them subsidiaries or subcontractors of US companies, and sold throughout the Americas.
+Asbestos is used in many products – roofing, boilers, pipes, brakes, and wires- produced by over 2,000 Mexican companies, many of them subsidiaries or subcontractors of US companies, and sold throughout the Americas.
 In 2000, 58% of Mexican asbestos-containing exports went to the United States, and 40% to Central American countries and Cuba.